paulsboutique3d/Adept-CIM-post-processor-Fusion-360/README.md

 # Adept-CIM-post-processor-Fusion-360
-cps file for Fusion 360 CAM for an Adept CIM Mill
+cps file for Fusion 360 CAM for the Adept CIM Mill

 Auto generates Start and end code for the CIM
 Reads spindle speed and tool name from F360.